jcrumb/jcrumb.github.io/blog/content/posts/tyt-tools.md

 ### Frequency Unlocking
 As I mentioned above, my main goal was unlocking the radio to allow transmitting outside of the amateur 2m band (144-148MHz).
 Unfortunately, unlocking the factory mode on its own is not enough to do this.
 The frequency range menu is still read-only and won't allow adjustment of the values.
-Back into the code we go!
+Back into the code we go.

 I pulled up `RfRangWin.cs` which contains the code for the frequency limitation UI, and found a couple strings that suggested I was on the right path:
 ```cs